JOBPOWER Review: Features, Pricing, and Alternatives 2023

 The report computes the percentage of completion by dividing the cost to date with the original budget.
 Next to the percent complete column, you’ll see the revenue earned as of the reporting date.
 The revenue earned is computed by multiplying the revised contract price by the percent complete:

 The PCM is consistent with the revenue recognition principle in ASC 606 Revenue from Contracts with Customers wherein revenue can be recognized over time as the entity satisfies all performance obligations.
-In the case of construction companies, you can use this report to recognize revenues over time by using the percentage of completion as a basis of reliably and fairly measuring revenues earned.
+In the case of construction companies, you can use this report to recognize revenues over time by using the percentage of completion as a basis for measuring revenues earned reliably and fairly.

 Another useful feature of this report is the excess or under billings.
 Excess billings mean that you are billing more while under billings mean that you are billing less than revenue earned.
 When there are excess billings, it becomes a contract asset or accrued income while under billings create a contract liability or deferred income.
 You can use this information to assess your billing pattern to ensure the timing of client billings roughly correspond to the timing of revenue earned.